Grants

 As new grant opportunities arise, we will post them here along with instructions on how to apply.

-Administered by the Lake County Community Foundation and A4CB
+Administered by the Chicago Department of Planning and Development and A4CB

 Eligibility